 These results can also be presented as a three-dimensional bar diagram in which the stages are marked with different colours.
+The height of each bar represent the number of individuals with a certain tooth stage.

 The effect of age mimicry can be demonstrated by changing the number of included individuals of a certain age.
 If 30 individuals aged eighteen are added, the bar diagram will change for eighteen-year-olds.
 We see in the diagram that this is strongly reflected in the stages marked yellow and brown.
 If one publishes these results directly, and gives the mean and standard deviation for each stage, we see how the data 'mimic" the included population.
 This is why this bias is called "age mimicry".